ACES Business Support and Networking in East Sussex

 During these discussions ESCC committed to rolling out high speed broadband across 90% of the county by March 2016, and the SE LEP the South East Local Enterprise Partnership has started working on a programme to close the ‘not spots’ – where mobile cover fades out on major East Sussex roads.

-Coastal Regeneration When Londoners decide to visit the seaside for a family day out, they jump in their cars and drive to Whitstable or Brighton as they can be there quickly via the M2 or M23.
-They do not visit Hastings or Eastbourne unless they plan to stay overnight.
-Fast roads will therefore make all the difference to tourism across the East Sussex coast line.
-Open for Business
+When Londoners decide to visit the seaside for a family day out, they jump in their cars and drive to Whitstable or Brighton as they can be there quickly via the M2 or M23.
+They don’t visit Hastings or Eastbourne unless they plan to stay overnight.
+Fast roads and rail will therefore make all the difference to tourism across the East Sussex coast line.

 We are working closely with Locate East Sussex, Cobb PR and all ACES members to promote the county as a successful business destination, and we are working with the universities and colleges across the county to ensure that all students are work-ready when they graduate.